vladmog/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach. doesn't create a new array, .map does.

 2. What is the difference between a function and a method?

+    A method is a function within an object.

 3. What is closure?

+    A closure is the enclosing of scope within functions whereupon child functions have access to variables defined in parent functions, but not vice versa.

 4. Describe the four rules of the 'this' keyword.

+    1: When called in an object, this refers the object.
+    2: When called via dot notation, this refers to the object to the left of the dot.
+    3: When used in a constructor, this refers to the iinstance of the "constrruction"
+    4: When explicityly defines, call/bind define this.

 5. Why do we need super() in an extended class?

+    To inherit parent's functions, similar to Object.create() in inheriting prototypes

 ## Project Set up